system76/windows-drivers/README.md

-# windows-drivers
-Windows Drivers for System76 Open Firmware Machines
+# Windows Drivers for System76 Open Firmware Machines

 Please check for your model in the [models](./models) directory.
 If you cannot find your model there, please contact support for Windows driver information.